Be Aware of New Health Plan Changes

-Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md., with some things you should know when updating your benefits plans.
+Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md., with some things you should know when updating your benefits plans.

 As the year draws to a close, many of us are updating our benefits plans and all the changes can be confusing.
 If your health plan is changing, it pays to know what’s in your new plan’s fine print.

-“Start with what you already know,” advises Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md.
+“Start with what you already know,” advises Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md.
 “You already know which medications you’re on, so find out how much that’s going to cost you in the coming year.”

 After figuring out how much the insurance company will charge you, you should also find out if your medication will be approved, then determine how you’re going to get the medicine, whether at your local pharmacy or through a pharmacy that delivers by mail.